MicrosoftDocs/fabric-docs/docs/data-warehouse/data-modeling-defining-relationships.md

 1. Select the **Confirm** button when your relationship is complete to save the relationship information.
 The relationship set will effectively:
    1. Set the physical relationships - primary and foreign key constraints in the database
-   1. Set the logical relationships - primary and foreign key constraints in the default dataset
+   1. Set the logical relationships - primary and foreign key constraints in the default Power BI dataset

 ### Editing relationships using different methods